chazzka/clanekforest/clanek.md

 > Figure X Dataset with regular observations.

 Let *x* be regular observations and *y* false positive regular observations, figure x clearly shows that approx. 10% of observations are marked as anomalies.
-This is not unwanted behavior in the sense of outlier detection, but
+This is not unwanted behavior in the sense of outlier detection but is undesired in the sense of novelty detection.